 In view of (a)–(c), we have a counterexample to K, which entails that if (a) you know zeb, and (b) you believe not-mule by recognizing that zeb entails not-mule, then you do know not-mule, contrary to (c).

-In response to this first version of the argument from the analysis of knowledge, some theorists (e.g., Luper 1984, BonJour 1987, DeRose 1995) have offered what might be called the argument from closure, which says that K has great plausibility in its own right (which Dretske acknowledges in 2005: 18) so it should be abandoned only in the face of compelling reasons, yet there are no such reasons.
+In response to this first version of the argument from the analysis of knowledge, some theorists (e.g., Luper 1984, BonJour 1987, DeRose 1995) argued that K has great plausibility in its own right (which Dretske acknowledged in 2005: 18) so it should be abandoned only in the face of compelling reasons, yet there are no such reasons.

 To show there are no compelling reasons to abandon K, theorists have provided accounts of knowledge that (a) handle our intuitions at least as successfully as the tracking analyses and yet (b) underwrite K. One way to do this is to weaken the tracking analysis so that we know things that we track or that we believe because we know that they follow from things that we track (this sort of option has been turned against Nozick by various theorists; Roush defends it in 2005, 41–51).
 Another approach is as follows.
 Knowing p is roughly a matter of having a reason R for believing p which meets the following condition (‘SI’ for safe indication):

 SI requires that p be true in the nearby R worlds.
 When R meets this condition, let us say that R is a safe indicator that p is true.
 (Different versions of the safety condition have been defended; see, for example, Luper 1984; Sosa 1999, 2003, 2007, 2009; Williamson 2000; and Pritchard 2007.)
 SI is the contraposition of CR, but the contraposition of a subjunctive conditional is not equivalent to the original.

 Let us suppose without argument that SI handles cases of knowledge and ignorance as intuitively as CR.
-[The Kripke-style barn case discussed earlier might constitute an obstacle to the safe indication view, as it might to the tracking account: my red-barn percepts are safe indicators that the object in front of me is a barn and that it is a red barn, so no objectionable juxtaposition occurs, but some theorists will insist that, in the circumstances sketched, I know neither that the object is a barn nor that it is a red barn.]
 Why say SI underwrites K?
-The key point is that if R safely indicates that p is true, then it safely indicates that q is true, where q is any of p's consequences.
+The key point is that if R safely indicates that p is true, then it safely indicates that q is true, where q is any of p’s consequences.
 Put another way, the point is that the following reasoning is valid (being an instance of strengthening the consequence):

 Hence, if a person S knows p on the basis of R, S is in a position to know q on the basis of R, where q follows from p.
 S is also in a position to know q on the basis of the conjunction of R together with the fact that p entails q.
 Thus if S knows p on some basis R, and believes q on the basis of R (on which p rests) together with the fact that p entails q, then S knows q.
 Again: if